danilop/yas3fs/README.md

     sudo easy_install M2Crypto-*.egg

-If something does not work as expected you can use the `-d` option to run in foreground in debug mode.
+If something does not work as expected you can use the `-df` options to run in foreground in debug mode.

 **Unmount**